ESWolfson89/Entity-Resolution-Exercise/README.md

 exercise
 7) ApproachAndAssumptionsPPSlides.pptx: A technical explanation of the pipeline and answer to the first readme question
-8) ReadmeAnswers: The answers to questions 2 and 3 of the Readme (this document)
+8) ReadmeAnswers: The answers to questions 2 and 3 of the Readme.